History & positioning

 Rather than forcing a heritage narrative, Royal Maxim Palace Kempinski Cairo embraces an elegant modernity.
 It speaks to present-day Cairo and its newer centres of gravity: a city that works, hosts, expands and reinvents itself.
 For the guest, this means an experience that is less about nostalgia than about context, calm, service and ease—qualities of particular value in a metropolis as vast and layered as Cairo.

-The property in New Cairo
+The establishment in New Cairo

-Rooms and suites
+Rooms and Suites

 Dining